bazel-xcode/xchammer/Docs/BazelForiOSDevelopers.md

 ### Putting it all together - build system architecture

-With all the topics covered in this document, Bazel can be used to create a robust and performant build system.
-Instead of having several out of band, ad-hoc, scripts,  Bazel provides a unified command like interface to govern all tools and build the application as a unit.
+This segment puts together covered in this document.

-The following example illustrates a full iOS application building with Bazel.
+Bazel can be used to create a robust and performant build.
+Instead of having several out-of-band, ad-hoc, scripts, Bazel provides a unified command like interface to govern all tools and build the application as a unit.
+The following diagram illustrates building a more involved iOS application with Bazel with [rules](#rules), [aspects](#aspects), [Generated Xcode projects](#generated-xcode-projects), and [BUILD file generators](#build-file-generators).

 ![Docs](CommoniOSBazelArchitecture.png)